jonimoas/goMirror/README.md

 that is displayed on the console window of the host computer!

 FPS is calculated in real time to avoid overloading the CPU

+Usage of ./goMirror:
+  -fps int
+        the framerate at which the app will start (default 60) -pass string
+        the desired password, will generate one by default (default "Generated") -port int
+        the port that te app will be hosted on (default 80)

 NOTE: if you want to rebuild the frontend, you need to use rice and the rice embed-go command.